Children's University Adelaide

 The Army Museum of South Australia is pleased that it has become a ‘Learning Destination’ for children participating in Children’s University Adelaide, part of Children’s University Australia.

-Children’s University Australia provides children with exciting free range learning activities outside day to day school work, whether that be before school, lunch time, after school, in the school holidays etc. The best part about Children’s University Australia is that it’s voluntary, so children choose what activities they would like to do, where, when and how they would like to do them.
+Children’s University Australia provides children with exciting free range learning activities outside day to day school work, whether that be before school, lunch time, after school, in the school holidays etc. The best part about Children’s University Australia is that it’s voluntary, so children choose which activities they like to participate in, where, when and how they would like to do them.
 The things they learn about will always be able to be connected to something that could be studied at a university.

 Validated Children’s University Australia Learning Destinations (the fun places children go to do cool things) all have a Children’s University Australia Learning Destination sticker in the window.